 Today Edible Schoolyard New Orleans maintains edible gardens at all five FirstLine school sites in New Orleans.
 We have a one-third acre garden at our flagship site at Green Charter School, a half-acre garden at Langston Hughes Academy, a small courtyard garden at Joseph Clark Preparatory High School, and our newly established garden at Phillis Wheatley Community School.
-ESYNOLA is opening our most ambitious garden to date this fall: a one-acre teaching and production garden at our new Arthur Ashe Charter School site in the Gentilly / Oak Park neighborhood.
+ESYNOLA has opened most ambitious garden to date in October 2016: a one-acre teaching and production garden at our new Arthur Ashe Charter School site in the Gentilly / Oak Park neighborhood.
 Come watch us grow!

 The 500 kindergarten through eighth grade students who attend Green, working with our garden staff and members of the community, maintain our edible garden at Green School.
 Volunteers tackle major projects during frequent Open Garden Days on Saturdays and our gates are always open, welcoming neighbors and friends to enjoy the harvest.

 Named in honor of our school’s namesake, the garden features quotes from Langston Hughes amid the row crops and flower beds.
 Staff and students maintain our Dreamkeeper Garden at Langston Hughes, which started in 2008 before becoming an ESYNOLA garden, and now includes crops and resident goats, chickens, and a pot-bellied pig.
 In 2012, students and volunteers helped build the Dreamkeeper production garden, which is now yielding seasonal crops in abundance and LHA has been able to start a co-op produce box program, sending delicious school-grown produce home to families.